-VICTORIA, BRITISH COLUMBIA--(Marketwire - July 26, 2012) - The Parliamentary Secretary to the Minister of National Revenue, Cathy McLeod, today met with members of the local business community to discuss a number of initiatives the Harper Government has introduced to reduce the burden placed on small businesses.
+VANCOUVER, BRITISH COLUMBIA--(Marketwire - July 27, 2012) - The Parliamentary Secretary to the Minister of National Revenue, Cathy McLeod, today met with members of the local business community to discuss a number of initiatives the Canada Revenue Agency (CRA) has introduced to reduce the burden placed on small businesses.
 She was accompanied by representatives from both the Certified General Accountants Association of British Columbia (CGA-BC) and the Certified General Accountants Association of Canada (CGA-Canada).

 During the roundtable, Parliamentary Secretary McLeod highlighted several measures that the government has introduced recently to help reduce the burden on small businesses:

 - Economic Action Plan 2012 extended the Hiring Credit for Small Business, which helps offset the cost of hiring new employees and will be automatically applied when a qualifying business files its 2012 T4 information return.
-The Canada Revenue Agency (CRA) will calculate it for you, no added burden.
+The CRA will calculate it for you, no added burden.

 - The new My Business Account Enquiries Service provides businesses, or their representative, with a secure online portal to ask the CRA tax-related questions specific to their account.
 Businesses then receive answers they can rely on online and in writing, in the Message Centre.